emacs-helm/helm/index.md

 See [FAQ](https://github.com/emacs-helm/helm/wiki/FAQ#why-after-enabling-helm-mode-m-x-and-c-x-c-f-are-not-helmized)
 about `M-x` and `C-x C-f`.

-To make helm-mode start with Emacs init file:
+To make helm-mode starts with Emacs init file:

 ```elisp
 (helm-mode 1)
 ```
 To make `helm-mode` nicer you can set the variable `completions-detailed` to non nil (emacs-28+), with emacs-27 use `helm-completions-detailed`.

+`helm-mode` is fully configurable throught the variables `helm-completing-read-handlers-alist`, `helm-completion-style`, `helm-completion-styles-alist`.

 _NOTE_: `helm-mode` support Emacs `completion-styles` for matching candidates when `helm-completion-style` is set to `emacs`, it is not the default because